acypcar-amplify/hacker-news/README.md

-# Hacker News: A GraphQL Test Service
+# Hacker News: a GraphQL server using Node.js, the graphql-yoga server library and Prisma

 ## Install dependencies
     npm install